 - Entrepreneurship and Career Orientation

 The Professional Enrichment Program complements traditional pedagogy with supplemental experiences during which our students meet and network with area specialists, learn from business leaders, and are exposed to contemporary and cutting edge business issues that are not otherwise discussed in an academic curriculum.
 In this way students are exposed to those issues that currently impact local and global business enterprise, from the perspective of business leaders, with insights and perspectives offered that can be integrated into student academic studies and professional endeavors.
 Secondly, the program offers workshops and activities designed to strengthen the professional polish of the student.
-These include the “mocktail social,” “dress for success seminar,” and “business etiquette workshop,” among others.
-Interested students should speak directly to either their faculty advisor or the School of Management Director of Professional Enrichment to discuss specific opportunities that are currently being offered each semester.
+These include the "A Guide to Better Decision Making," "Finding the Right People to Get Your Start-Up Business Off the Ground," among others.

 Entrepreneurship and Career Orientation involves all course-level learning goals which are designed to support industry-driven objectives, and are referenced by entrepreneurs and executives in the employment market.
 In this way, the school's academic programs are entrepreneurship and career oriented and designed to strengthen student business creation, job placement and advancement in the workforce.

-The Student Advancement Program supports the school’s commitment to student engagement in their educational experiences, cooperative learning, community engagement, and personal growth.
+The Community Impact Program supports the school's commitment to student engagement in their educational experiences, cooperative learning, community engagement, and personal growth.
 The co-curricular program sponsors activities that engage students across varied platforms with their peers, faculty and staff, community members, and industry partners.
 Whether it is by way of clubs and honor societies, or field trips to the stock exchange, the program seeks out those activities that bring stakeholder groups together for the purpose of creating a vibrant community with synergies that advance the academic and professional aspirations of all participants.
-Interested students should speak directly to their faculty advisor or the School of Management Executive Director of Student Advancement for activities that are available each semester.

 School of Management Assurance of Learning